-Lucy has funded healthcare for 69 patients in 12 countries.
+Lucy has funded healthcare for 114 patients in 13 countries.

-Wilkes is a student from Haiti.
-He lives with his parents in a neighborhood of Port-au-Prince; he is studying business administration at a local university.
-Wilkes has a cardiac condition called patent ductus arteriosus.
-A hole exists between two of the main blood vessels that connect to the heart; blood leaks through this hole, leaving him weak and short of breath.
-Wilkes will fly to the United States to receive treatment.
-On September 20th, he will undergo cardiac surgery, during which Doctors will use a device attached to the end of catheter to plug the hole so that blood can no longer leak through it..
-Another organization, Baylor Scott and White Heart Hospital, is contributing $15000 to pay for surgery.
-Wilkes's family also needs help to fund the costs of surgery prep.
+Christmaelle is a beautiful toddler from Haiti.
+She lives with her parents, grandparents, and three older siblings in a small fishing village in southwest Haiti.
+The adults in her family all fish and raise livestock for a living.
+Christmaelle has a cardiac condition called ventricular septal defect.
+A hole exists between the two lower chambers of her heart; blood leaks through this hole without first passing through her lungs to obtain oxygen, leaving her weak and short of breath.
+The surgery Christmaelle needs is not available in Haiti, so she will fly to Dominican Republic to receive treatment.
+On June 28th, she will undergo cardiac surgery, during which surgeons will close the hole in her heart with a patch so that blood can no longer leak through it.
+Haiti Cardiac Alliance is contributing $7,000 to pay for her surgery.
+Christmaelle's family also needs help to fund the costs of surgery prep and followup.
 The $1,500 bill covers labs, medicines, and checkup and followup appointments.
-It also supports passport obtainment and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Wilkes's family overseas.
-Wilkes said, "I am looking forward to having a normal heart and a new chance for my life!"
+It also supports the cost of getting passports and the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Christmaelle's family overseas.
+Christmaelle's mother said: "Our family is praying for everyone who is helping our daughter to become healthy again!"